whitecell-dev/AXIS/docs/philosophy.md

 - **Risk** (more attack surface)
 - **Drag** (slower development)

-**CALYX-PY is what happens when you stop adding and start subtracting.**
+**AXIS-PY is what happens when you stop adding and start subtracting.**

 ---